Your Health & Safety half-year roundup

 • In construction, contractors have to meet strict accreditation requirements and manage accident reporting under RIDDOR regulations.

-• In manufacturing, workplaces are likely to face higher enforcement actions due to the complex nature of production, and organisations often need detailed on-site consultancy support.
+• In manufacturing, workplaces face higher enforcement actions due to the complex nature of production, and organisations often need detailed on-site consultancy support.

 • In care, it’s essential that their fire safety is up to date to ensure the safety of staff and residents, and frequent face-to-face interaction requires careful incident management policies.